Drakezair/kitagent/README.md

 - 🧩 **API Orchestration**: Combine multiple APIs into cohesive workflows
 - 🔍 **Data Processing Pipelines**: Process and transform data with AI augmentation

+## 🛠️ Tools & Resources

+- **create-kitagent**: Our official CLI tool for scaffolding new projects
+- **Ticket Manager Template**: A complete ticket management system example included in the CLI
+- **Documentation**: Coming soon!

 ## 🛣️ Roadmap

+- [x] Build a CLI for scaffolding new KitAgent projects
+- [ ] Create simple interface for integration with OpenAI
 - [ ] Create simple interface for integration with different AI models and chat providers
 - [ ] Develop a visual UI for creating workflows, MCP, and chat systems with drag-and-drop functionality
-- [ ] Build a CLI for scaffolding new KitAgent projects
 - [ ] Add real-time capabilities with WebSocket support
 - [ ] Implement database adapters for persistent storage
 - [ ] Create a plugin system for extending functionality